Gmail interface: Attachments

 Individual Gmail messages including attachments may be up to 25 MB in size.
 However, users can send files of up to 15 GB in size through Google Drive.
 Effectively, the files are stored on Google Drive and only links to them are sent.
 This means that the recipients can access the file only if it is shared with them on Google Drive.
 Gmail notifies the user if the file being sent is not shared with the recipient and allows the user to modify the sharing settings before sending the file.
 The files can either be made accessible to anyone with the link, or shared privately with the email recipients.
 The latter does not work if the recipients do not have a Google account or if the email address receiving the message is not associated with Google.

 Starting in December 2014, files in Google Drive can also be sent from Gmail as attachments rather than links, thus providing recipients access to the files even if they are later deleted from the sender's Drive.
+Starting in 2019, Google+ attachments cannot be added to Gmail anymore.

 In Gmail, attachments in supported formats are previewed as thumbnails within the message itself and clicking on the thumbnail opens up a full-screen view of the image or document through which users can browse through multiple attachments.
-Attachments can be downloaded to the hard disk or to a folder on Google Drive, or to Google+ Photos in case of image files.
+Attachments can be downloaded to the hard disk or to a folder on Google Drive in case of image files.

 The Gmail interface supports drag and drop of attachments to and from the inbox.
 Users can add an attachment by dragging it into the mail window.
 Similarly an attachment can be downloaded by dragging the attachment from the message to the desktop.